 - 7. Universal competitions such as relays or other team events in which men and women compete together or events in which men and women compete for a single category are permitted in accordance with the applicable regulations of the relevant body. - 8.
 Other than under Rule 4.7, for all other competitions held completely in the stadium, mixed events between male and female participants shall not normally be permitted.
-However, mixed stadium competitions in Field Events and in races of 5000m or longer may be permitted in all competitions except held under Part B 3.1.2 (a) and (b).

-Note (i): For Mixed Competitions conducted in Field Events, separate result cards shall be used and results declared for each gender.
-For races, the gender of each athlete shall be shown.

-Note (ii): Mixed Competitions in Track Events as permitted under this Regulation shall only be conducted where there are insufficient athletes of one or both genders competing to justify the conduct of separate races.

-Note (iii): Mixed Competition in Track Events shall not, in any case be conducted so as to allow athletes of one gender to be paced/drafted or assisted by athletes of another gender.
+However, the following may be permitted in all competitions except held under Part B 3.1.2 (a) and (b): - a.
+Mixed stadium competition in races of 5000m or longer but it is permitted only when there are insufficient athletes of one or both genders competing to justify the conduct of separate races.
+The gender of each athlete shall be shown in the result.
+Such races shall not, in any case, be conducted so as to allow athletes of one gender to be paced / drafted or assisted by athletes of another gender. - b.
+Field Events for men and women may be conducted simultaneously at one or more event sites.
+Separate result cards shall be used and results declared for each gender.
+Each round of trials of such events may be conducted either by calling all athletes of one gender followed by the other or by alternating them.
+For the purposes of Rule 24.17, all athletes shall be regarded as if they were of the same gender.
+Where Vertical Jumps are conducted on a single event site, Rule 25 and Rule 26 must be strictly applied including that the bar must continue to be raised in accordance with a single set of previously announced increments for the entire competition.